gersonmoraes/dryunit/README.md

 - All files containing tests should be either called `tests.ml` or `something_tests.ml`.
 - All test function names must start with `test`.
 - By default, test executables are created per directory and are called `main`.
+But you do not need to ever see this file.

 ## Quickstart